Blaizzy/mlx-embeddings/docs/Manpage.md

 Show dependencies for *`formula`*.
 Additional options specific to *`formula`* may be appended to the command.
 When given multiple formula arguments, show the intersection of dependencies for each formula.
+By default, `deps` shows all required and recommended dependencies.

+Note: `--missing` and `--skip-recommended` have precedence over `--include-*`.

 * `-n`, `--topological`:
   Sort dependencies in topological order.